Crime in Papua New Guinea: Drug trafficking

 Approximately 150 km wide, the Torres Strait connects Australia and Papua New Guinea, acting as an international sea lane and transit point for smuggling drugs such as methamphetamine and cocaine.
 Historically, the location of Papua New Guinea and its surrounding abundance of small, remote islands has attracted drug traffickers.
 PNG commonly acts as an intermediary for traffickers making their way from countries including South Africa and Latin America to Australia.

 Large amounts of small boat traffic in waters surrounding islands within the Torres Strait make it easier for drug trafficking boats to go unnoticed.
 Drug traffickers also exploit Papua New Guinea's weak border security while communication between drug traffickers and corrupt government officials promotes illegal activity.
 Papua New Guinea's security services supplied by the police and defence force are unable to monitor the full extent of the country's coastline due to a lack of necessary resources.
 Despite a lack of maritime security surrounding PNG, the Australian Federal Police have stepped up and seized approximately 7.5 tonnes of cocaine since 2014.
-Illegal substances as such intended for sale in Australia are normally transported through waters surrounding PNG hidden in small vessels as to deter border security.
+Illegal substances intended for sale in Australia are normally transported through waters surrounding PNG hidden in small vessels as to evade border security.